ThomasCarroll/htqc/r_course/introToR_Session1.md

 ```

-Data.frames (5/) (factors)
+Data frames (6/12) - Factors in data frames
 =========================================================
-It is possible to update factors in data.frames just as with standard factorss
+It is possible to update factors in data frames just as with standard factors.

 ```r